zhangjiyuan22/FastVBLensing/README.md

 ### VBMicrolensing
 17. ./test_VBMicrolensingAlgorithmicCompilingOptimization.out -1.0 -1.0 1
     <br>(which means x_range/y_range=np.linspace(-1.0, 1.0, 251), resulting file named as '1', <br>default s=1.0, q=0.001, rho=0.001, Tol=1e-3, RelTol=1e-4, No Limb-Darkening, using MultiMag with Multipoly method)
-18. run remaining two ranges like in VBBL, and compare results
+18. run remaining two ranges and again other two versions like in VBBL, and compare results